seosaw/seosaw.github.io/data.md

 The SEOSAW partnership holds plot data from across the woodlands and savannas of southern Africa.
 A major activity of SEOSAW is collating these data and conducting regional analyses of the structure and function of the region's vegetation.

-The map below shows the location of the main data sets the partnership holds, along with the distribution of savannas and woodlands in Africa.
+The map below shows the location of the main data sets the partnership holds, along with the distribution of savannas and woodlands in Africa (green).
+Sites with multiple survey years are yellow.
 This map is still being updated as we add new data sets.

 <h2 class="h-inline">Data</h2>